- Home

 Michael Rahaim

-Dr. Rahaim is an Assistant Professor in the Engineering Department at UMass Boston.
+Dr. Rahaim is an Associate Professor in the Engineering Department at UMass Boston.
 He received his B.S. degree in Electrical and Computer Engineering from Rensellaer Polytechnic Institute and his M.S. and Ph.D. degrees from Boston University.
 He has prior work experience as an Embedded Software Engineer at Honeywell's FireLite Alarms and is co-founder of the SDR-Boston user group.
 He formed UCaN Lab in Fall of 2017 when he started at UMass Boston.

 Homepage: mikerahaim.com